google/flax/docs_nnx/guides/gemma.md

 )
 ```

-You're ready to start sampling !
-This sampler uses just-in-time compilation, so changing the input shape triggers recompilation, which can slow things down.
+You're ready to start sampling!

+**Note:** This Flax NNX [`gemma.Sampler`](https://github.com/google/flax/blob/main/examples/gemma/sampler.py) uses JAX’s [just-in-time (JIT) compilation](https://jax.readthedocs.io/en/latest/jit-compilation.html), so changing the input shape triggers recompilation, which can slow things down.
 For the fastest and most efficient results, keep your batch size consistent.

+Write a prompt in `input_batch` and perform inference.
+Feel free to tweak `total_generation_steps` (the number of steps performed when generating a response).

 ```{code-cell} ipython3
 :cellView: form